BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the train station, bus station, and within the city.
-They are useful for reaching specific points not easily accessible by foot or for tired legs after a day of sightseeing.
+Taxis are readily available at the train station, bus station, and in key points within the city.
+They are a convenient option for direct transport to your accommodation or for shorter trips when time is of the essence.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.